Ashes and Stones

 Order Now:

-The North American edition, titled Ashes and Stones: a journey through Scotland in search of women hunted as witches will be published by Pegasus Books, distributed b Simon & Schuster.
-Out on October 3rd, 2023.
+The North American edition, titled Ashes and Stones: a journey through Scotland in search of women hunted as witches is published by Pegasus Books, distributed by Simon & Schuster.

 Praise from readers